Complete elimination of information leakage in continuous-variable quantum communication channels: Results

+We now implement a proof of principle experiment demonstrating the complete elimination of the information to an eavesdropper in a lossy channel.
+A schematic of the setup is depicted in Fig.~\ref{fig:SetupSketch}.
 The state is produced experimentally by squeezing an asymmetric thermal state: A bright laser beam at 1064 nm is modulated using an electro-optical modulator that is driven by a function generator.
 It produces white noise within the detection bandwidth, and forms sidebands on the bright beam.
-These sidebands (at 4.9 MHz with a bandwidth of 90 kHz) carry the information and corresponds to an asymmetric thermal state.
-The modulated light beam is subsequently injected into an optical parametric amplifier (OPA) which squeezes, in this case, the amplitude of the light field \cite{supp}.
-We note that while modulation and squeezing do not commute, a suitable change in parameters of the processes allows an identical state to be produced if the order is reversed (as is the case in Fig.~\ref{fig:SetupSketch}b).
-Experimentally, the electro-optical modulator introduces loss that would drastically degrade the squeezing, and thus it is placed before the OPA.
-We drive the OPA with a pump field of 532 nm, thereby producing states that are squeezed by 3 dB below the shot noise level.
-The final output state is thus a modulated squeezed state where the modulation information is sent to a computer.
-This alphabet of squeezed states is then injected into the lossy transmission channel.
-Channel loss is simulated by a beam splitter with controllable transmissions (combining a half-wave plate and a polarizing beam splitter) in which the lost part is measured by Eve using a homodyne detector with an efficiency of 95~\%.
-The remaining part of the state is directed to Bob who also performs a measurement with a homodyne detector, but with an efficiency of 85~\%.
+These sidebands (at 4.9 MHz with a bandwidth of 90 kHz) carry the information and correspond to an asymmetric thermal state.
+The modulated light beam is subsequently injected into an optical parametric oscillator (OPO) which squeezes, in this case, the amplitude quadrature by 3 dB.
+For more details on the OPO we refer to \cite{Madsen2012}.
+The final output state is thus an asymetric squeezed state alphabet where the amplitude quadrature signal information is sent to a computer while the states are injected into the lossy transmittance channel.
+Channel loss is simulated by a beam splitter with controllable transmittances.
+Eve measures the amplitude and phase quadrature of the reflected part using a homodyne detector with an efficiency of 95~\%, while Bob uses a homodyne detector with 85~\% efficiency to measure the amplitude and phase quadratures of the transmitted part.

-At the two homodyne detector stations we measure the conjugate quadratures, $X$ and $P$, for various modulation depths and channel transmissions.
 The measured data are electronically down-converted to dc, low-pass filtered and digitized.
-The raw data sets of Eve and Bob were normalized to shot noise.
-Alice's data was of arbitrary magnitude relative to the shot noise level so it was consistently normalized to be much larger than shot noise.
-This keeps the generated covariance matrix physical, but does not change any results of the protocol.
-Using these data, we reconstruct a $6 \times 6$ covariance matrix for each realization.
-This yields a complete characterization of the communication scheme, and thus we can compute the Shannon and Holevo information.
+We thus have access to the covariance matrices of Alice, Bob and Eve as well as the amplitude quadrature correlation coefficients between Alice and Bob and both quadrature correlation coefficients between Eve and Bob.
+By means of these entities, we are now in the position to estimate the Holevo information using two different approaches: Either conservatively assuming that Eve holds the entire purification of the state shared by Alice and Bob or, as a comparison, directly from Eve's measurements.